 The world of Sugar Rush is where the hyper-stylized look of the film becomes a burden, and the 3D only adds to the overstimulation.
 Half of the film is an unavoidable ad for video games (including welcome cameos from Sonic, Bowser, Pac-Man, and others), but the other half is an ad for all things cavity-inducing.
 A joke about Nestle Quik-sand is cute until the crassness of the product placement sets in.
 The same goes for an amusing but obvious Oreo gag.
 A film full of Ralph’s game-jumping would have been wonderful, but being stuck in this world of pastels – gumdrops and candy canes and gummy worms – is tiresome and detrimental to the narrative.
 The movie ends up stalling just before it takes off, and anyone who has seen “The Nutcracker” or played Candyland has seen much of this before.
 The picture is wildly imaginative except where it counts – in its storytelling.

 Most of the film will be catnip to gamers, though.
 The best parts are the most game-centric and the 8-bit-ness of the project is roundly enjoyable.
 I’m not confident it will translate to many viewers born before 1970 or after 1990, but for anyone that’s ever spent time in an arcade or gathered around the family TV for a Mario Kart marathon, “Wreck-It Ralph” is a love letter to many of your best memories.
-In that respect, I appreciated the movie more than I liked it.
-In theory, I should have loved it rather than merely liking it, but its shortcomings are undeniable and frustrating.
-Its visuals are so sharp that they practically smother the rest of the film.
-For agreeable family entertainment, you could do a lot worse, but like a meal of cotton candy, you’re like to leave unfulfilled.
+For agreeable family entertainment, you could do a lot worse.
+But like a meal of cotton candy, you’re like to leave unfulfilled.
 However, if the film does as well as I think it will, the filmmakers will have the opportunity to fix things in time for the implied sequel.
 And who better to call than Fix-It Felix?